davegoblue/TestCodingShortcuts/README.md

 ### Expansions week of 30-AUG-2021
 * Coronavirus_Statistics_CDC_v005 explores deaths by age and cause
 * Coronavirus_Statistics_CDC_v005 explores deaths by place and cause
+* Coronavirus_Statistics_CDC_v005 explores age and place of death by cause